material-motion/material-motion/material_motion/dictionary.md

 This is a definition of the Terms used by the Material Motion team in their Expressions.
 All Material Motion Term implementations are expected to adhere to this guide.

 This guide is primarily written for engineers.
-It is also a reference of terminology.

 Terminology used here: